upadhyepratik/ExpenseTracker/README.md

 2. Add expenses by filling in the description, amount, and date, then press Add Expense.
 3. Click Generate PDF to create a PDF report of your expense history.

-## Contributing

-Contributions are welcome!
-Please submit pull requests or open issues for discussion.

-## License

-This project is licensed under the MIT License.

-## Contact

-For questions or feedback, you can contact me at your.email@example.com.